vEnhance/1802/r02.typ

 and for that the LHS just needs to be $x + 2y$ (or even $100 x + 200 y$).
 The RHS can be whatever you want.

-In $RR^3$, the exact same thing is true for $a x + b y + c z = d$ expressions.
+In $RR^3$, the exact same thing is true for the expression $a x + b y + c z = d$.
-The only difference is that the word "slope" is banned; planes don't have the concept of slope.
+The only difference is that the word "slope" is banned (or at least needs a new type;
+it won't be a single number).
 Nevertheless, even if we can't talk about slope, we can still talk about parallel planes, and now the whole discussion carries over wholesale.